CommodoreAlex/Cisco/README.md

 To reinforce Cisco networking concepts, this project guides you through building a functional network in Cisco Packet Tracer:

-Setting up a network topology with routers, switches, and end devices Configuring VLANs, routing protocols, and ACLs for security and traffic control Implementing SSH and AAA authentication for secure device management Using troubleshooting commands to diagnose and fix network issues Saving and restoring configurations to ensure network resilience
+- Setting up a network topology with routers, switches, and end devices Configuring VLANs, routing protocols, and ACLs for security and traffic control.
+- Implementing SSH and AAA authentication for secure device management
+- Using troubleshooting commands to diagnose and fix network issues
+- Saving and restoring configurations to ensure network resilience

 The Packet Tracer project is explained in [Packet-Tracer.md](packet-tracer.md).